palewire/californiacivicdata.org/_posts/2018-01-25-index-drop-and-copy.md

 )
 {% endhighlight %}

+As always, you mileage may vary.
+An obvious factor not tested here is the number and complexity of indexes and constraints on the database.
+Ours has two or three on most tables.

-To learn more about how our loader works, visit the [technical documentation](http://django-postgres-copy.californiacivicdata.org/).
+To learn more about how django-postgres-copy works, visit the [technical documentation](http://django-postgres-copy.californiacivicdata.org/).
 There you'll find a more complete explanation and information about tricks not covered here, like the recently-added ability to export tables.

 Since django-postgres-copy was [first released](https://www.californiacivicdata.org/2015/07/17/hello-django-postgres-copy/) in 2015, it has drawn contributions from coders around the world, including some major improvements [from users in other fields](https://www.californiacivicdata.org/2016/11/14/django-postgres-copy-0.1/).
 If there are improvements you'd like to see, go get involved on [our GitHub repository](https://github.com/california-civic-data-coalition/django-postgres-copy).